MT-Nicholas/dataeng-zoomcamp/notes/1_intro.md

     postgres:13
 ```

-We will now run the pgAdmin container on another terminal:
+And now, we will now run the `pgAdmin container` on another terminal on the same network:

 ```bash
 docker run -it \